 If you have multiple pets then make sure to look for a multi pet insurance policy that offers you a discount.
-With Emerald Pet you can save 10% through our multi pet insurance.
+With Emerald Pet you can save 10% through our multi pet insurance for your pets.

 Dog Insurance Vs Cat Insurance

-In general dog insurance policies tend to be more expensive than cat insurance.
+In general dog insurance policies tend to be more expensive than cat insurance policies.
 That is because dogs are more likely to face injury and have more expensive treatment costs, meaning more expensive claims on your policy.

-Cats tend to be a lot more docile and many will not even leave your house and garden.
-Of course, there are plenty of reasons to insure your cat because they can still become ill or injured but dogs seem to be at greater risk.
+Cats tend to be a lot more docile and many will not even leave your house and garden, which is great for insurance!
+Of course, there are plenty of reasons to cover your cat because they can still become ill or injured but dogs seem to be at greater risk.